 Christina's expert tip: The best experience at the Great Reno Balloon Race is being able to walk among the balloons when they are being inflated.

-The Tahoe Pyramid Trail is a partially finished pedestrian and bike trail that runs from Lake Tahoe, along the the Truckee River through Downtown Reno and into Sparks on its way to Pyramid Lake in the Nevada desert.
-Along the way the trail will descend over 2,000 feet in 116 miles.
+The Tahoe Pyramid Trail is a partially finished pedestrian and bike trail that runs from Lake Tahoe, along the Truckee River through Downtown Reno and into Sparks on its way to Pyramid Lake in the Nevada desert.
+Along the way, the trail will descend over 2,000 feet in 116 miles.
 Several sections of the trailer are paved and some are dirt trails that have been provided with donations.
 From Downtown Reno, you can access the Bikeway anywhere along the river and follow signs East or West along the river.
 Trail maps and current access are located on the Tahoe Pyramid Bikeway website.

 Recommended for Sightseeing because: Bowers Mansion is located about 20 minutes south of Reno, but has some nice views of the Sierra foothills.

 Christina's expert tip: If you don't have a bike, you can rent one from several bike shops in the Reno area.